 For this reason, it became known as the “Bridge of Spies,” and even served as a filming location for the so-named film inspired by true events, starring Tom Hanks.

-from Berlin depot
+from Berlin pick-up center

 Prussian King’s summer palace (casual) and parks.